Case Study – Contracts

 A ‘Building Contract’ is a proprietary document prepared by an authoritative organisation (National Building Specification or Royal Institute of British Architects) to formalise the formal agreement between the client and the contractor (builder).
 Not to be confused with what we refer to in our office as an ‘agreement’.
 The ‘agreement’ is the appointment document between ourselves and our client.
-When studying for my final qualification to become a registered Architect, it always drove me mad that both would be refereed to as a contract.
+When studying for my final qualification to become a registered Architect, it always drove me mad that both would be referred to as a contract.
 Technically they are contracts or legal arrangements but I feel the term ‘contract’ and ‘agreement’ separate them nicely and save me from confusion.
-Therefore, i will refer to a Building Contract as a Contract from here on in.
+Therefore, I will refer to a Building Contract as a Contract from here on in.

 Contracts are specifically designed to eradicate any misunderstanding between client and builder and help deliver both sets of expectations.
-All contracts cover the start date, end date, they reference information about the building design, state the cost of the building, any details of penalties for late delivery and additional items or omissions.
+All contracts cover the start date, end date, reference information about the building design, state the cost of the building, any details of penalties for late delivery and additional items or omissions.
 All pretty standard stuff and, to some degree, obvious.
 Trying to deliver a building without this mutual understanding is a nightmare and can prove very costly if exceptions are not met.

 The contract is usually run by a Quantity Surveyor, the client’s agent, an Architects or, as previously mentioned – a Project Manager.
 I am still of the opinion that the Architect is best placed to administer the contract.
-After all, who knows the design of a building better than the designer and who has the greater incentive to deliverer what has been designed.
+After all, who knows the design of a building better than the designer and who has the greater incentive to deliver what has been designed.

 A few years ago we were asked to undertake a full services appointment by a client which involved obtaining Planning Permission, gaining Building Control approval, going to competitive Tender (3 builders for costs) and running the contract on site.

 All went well with a difficult and complex design.
 The client was delighted with the scheme and Planning permission was secured.
-We continued detailed design and achieved Building Control approval without issue.
+We continued the detailed design and achieved Building Control approval without issue.

 The Tenders were returned and the builder we hadn’t worked with previously won the project.
 At this point it is important to say, we did have previous references and had visited previous works.
-It should also be noted that the contractor was quick to push their awards from a well known building directory.
+It should also be noted that the contractor was quick to push their awards from a well-known building directory.
 A directory the builder paid to be a part of (we have learnt by this).

-Initially the contractor was very helpful and eager to get on.
-Following the Tenders we were quick to remind both parties that we had not completed all the Contract information and the works should not commence until the Contract was signed.
+Initially, the contractor was very helpful and eager to get on.
+Following the Tenders, we were quick to remind both parties that we had not completed all the Contract information and the works should not commence until the contract was signed.
 Our advice was totally ignored and the client and contractor decided (at a meeting I attended) to start the initial ripping out works and to sign the contract later.
 This was (and always is) a mistake.

 Every time the builder ripped a ceiling down or a floor up he found a problem not covered in the design or specification.
 He would then inform the client he hadn’t been allowed to deal with his findings and so refused to sign the contract in case he was tied to the priced amount.
 We explained that all unknowns would be dealt with as extras to the contract but the builder seemed to be non-appreciative of these standard arrangements.
-In the end, he convinced the client that a contract was a waste of time and they could work together as issues arise without the architects continued involvement.
+In the end, he convinced the client that a contract was a waste of time and they could work together as issues arise without the architect’s continued involvement.
 In fact, they promoted the idea that they would be saving the client money.

 Eventually, and understandably, the client felt they no longer needed our services and/or a Contract and were happy to proceed with the builder as they went.
 After all, it was the builder undertaking the work, not us (a common opinion, unfortunately).